-We believe that sharing our ideas and thoughts is much more interesting than listing years of experience and who worked where, etc. All of that's listed on LinkedIn anyway.
+We think that sharing some ideas and thoughts is much more interesting than listing our experiences and who worked where, etc. All of that's on LinkedIn anyway.

 MING & innovation

-That's what I've always enjoyed in my life - being open-minded, letting other people's opinions count, and at the same time trying to get some of your views across.
+Something I've always strived for in my life is being open-minded – letting other people's opinions count, and at the same time trying to get some of your views across.

-That is something very important for innovation, because everyone has bright ideas and thoughts, but they are not alone in this world.
-You always need to have different people's thoughts and ideas together to create something differentiating and something new.
+That is crucial for innovation because everyone has bright ideas, but they are not alone in this world.
+You always have to allow different people's thoughts and ideas to come together to create something truly new.

-This whole topic of connecting people and connecting ideas across cultures, across continents is a very important thing that we see becoming a key success factor in digital transformation projects for some of our large companies.
-In the past very often there was this approach that someone had a great idea or company had a great idea and then this idea been rolled out across the world.
+This whole topic of connecting people and ideas across cultures, across continents, is a very important success factor we see in digital transformation projects with some of our larger clients.
+In the past, there was often this approach that someone had a great idea and then the company just decided to roll it out globally.

-That open-mindedness is something that also big companies should embrace in their digital transformation journey.
+That open-mindedness is also something that big companies should embrace in their digital transformation journeys.

-The creative one who loves storytelling and thinks he understands designers (we are yet to find out whether designers feel the same way)
+The creative one who loves storytelling and thinks he understands designers (the jury is still out on whether designers feel the same)

-So we're somewhat bridging at least these two silos, from the design department to the user.
-But in these big corporations, if you want to bring something to the market, there are many different departments involved.
-So there's marketing, sales, there might be external partners and so forth.
-Many potential roadblocks if you think about it.
-Or, in case you are an optimist (like me), plenty of potential allies to bring something alive.
-But somehow it seems very rare that these departments are aligned or pulling in the same direction and believing in the same thing to get something out which really works.
+Because in big corporations, if you want to bring something to the market, there are many different departments involved.
+There's marketing, sales, maybe some external partners.
+So, many potential roadblocks if you think about it.
+Or, if you are an optimist (like me), plenty of potential allies to make something come to life.
+But unfortunately, it is very rare to see these departments aligned or pulling in the same direction and believing in the same thing.

-The only solution I see that could bridge all silos is storytelling.
+The only solution I see to bridge all those silos is storytelling.
 Now, storytelling is nothing new.
 Storytelling is something we designers talk about all the time.
-Marketing is talking about it all the time.
+Marketing talks about it all the time.
 It's on everyone's radar, but the problem is that we develop different narratives in all those silos.
-And those narratives don't add up, and therefore, we miss an overarching compelling story.
-It's rather noise, and the targeted end-users don't care, because they have a lot of options.
-It seems very hard to find this product-market fit out there -- and it's impossible if you don't have a good story.
+And those narratives don't add up, and then, we lack a compelling story.
+Instead what we have is noise.
+And the end users don't care, because they have a lot of options.
+Achieving a good product-market fit is impossible if you don't have a good story.

 And this is the twist I would like to introduce in our industry.
-So as designers, we should not start immediately focusing on certain users to understand their problems.
-We should rather sit down with everyone who has a say in this project with all the different important skill sets at the table with marketing, with the people who have to sell this solution and even external partners, potential end customers and try to figure out what are the best stories here, we could tell.
+So, as designers, we should not start immediately focusing on certain users to understand their problems.
+We should rather sit down with everyone who has a say in this project with all the different, and very important, skill sets at the table: with marketing, with sales, even external partners and potential end customers, and try to figure out what are the best stories we could tell.

-Once we identified these stories and we are aligned on those stories, the design process can start.
-The difference then is: we set everything on the right track, on a solid track, and it's protected by the story.
-The story will make sure that on this long track, cutting through all different departments and decision making, we will make the right product decisions, the right business decisions, the right distribution decisions, and so on are taken.
-So, my suggestion is let's dig for the stories first, let's find them, let's align on them and then I am pretty confident that we have a chance to increase the success rate in digital transformation projects.
+Once we identify and align on these stories, then the design process can start.
+The difference is that we are starting our journey on the same track, and it is guided and protected by the story.
+The story will unite us and help different departments to collaborate in making the right product decisions, the right business decisions, the right distribution decisions, and so on.
+So, my suggestion is let's dig for the stories first, let's find them, let's align on them, and then I am pretty confident that we have a chance to increase the success rate in digital transformation projects.

 ethics in business

-What I'm really thinking and talking about quite a lot and I feel really resonates with people in this moment at this point in time, is the whole aspect of Responsibility and Ethics in digital product creation.
+What I'm really thinking and talking about quite a lot and I feel really resonates with people at this moment in time is the whole aspect of responsibility and ethics in digital product creation.

-If, for example a client comes or internally the product manager comes and asks the designers or the technologists to cut corners, to use Dark UX patterns, to do things that are not in the best interests of the user, but in the best interests of the bottom line, then from my point of view every person who is involved in creating a product and who is wielding that power has the responsibility to draw a line and say “No”, this is not the right thing to do.
+For example, if a client or a product owner comes and asks the designers or the technologists to cut corners, to use dark UX patterns, to do things that are not in the best interests of the user, but in the best interests of the bottom line, then from my point of view every person in the room who is creating that product and wielding that power has the responsibility to draw the line and say “No”, this is not the right thing to do.